-Appendix A.S.T.
-Show Response Allibules Driver Table Column Title Function Legal Values Protocol Specify protocol used Sim4100 sim4100_Attr_Name The SHOW command response consists of a number of attributes and their current state/values.
+6.3.1 Show Response Attributes Driver Table

+Column Title Function Legal Values Protocol Specify protocol used.
+Sim4100 sim4100_Attr_Name The SHOW command response consists of a number of attributes and their current state/values.
 This parameter is used to add a new attribute to the table.
-The exact character sequence must be specified.
-May include an = sign. sim4100_Attr_Offset This parameter defines the offset in the Data Array where the current state/value of the attribute with the name defined above must be stored.
+The exact character sequence must be specified; may include an = sign sim4100_Attr_Offset This parameter defines the offset in the Data Array where the current state/value of the attribute with the name defined above must be stored.
 Ensure there is sufficient space for attributes with multiple values.
-May not be zero. sim4100_Attr_Method sim4100_Attr_Method This parameter selects the method for converting the current state/value for storage in the Data Array.
+May not be zero sim4100_Attr_Method This parameter selects the method for converting the current state/value for storage in the Data Array.
+1,2,3; may not be zero

-Appendix A.3.1.
-Show Response Attributes Driver Table
+6.3.2 Show Response Attribute States Driver Table